SamirTalwar/docker-compilation-images/README.md

 *Note: This is very much a proof of concept—a hacky Ruby script that has little to no error-handling and hasn't really been tested much.
 Use at your own risk.*

+That said, if you do want to use it, you can of course run it as a a Docker image:

+    docker run \
+        --rm \
+        --volume=/usr/local/bin/docker:/usr/local/bin/docker:ro \
+        --volume=/var/run/docker.sock:/var/run/docker.sock:ro \
+        --volume=$PWD:/app:ro \
+        samirtalwar/docker-compilation-images \
+        --tag=build=my-app-build
+        --tag=run=my-app
+        app

 ---

 Say you have an application.
 Here's one in Go.